MANISHBMK10/FIFO/README.md

  In this Project, I have implemented Asynchronous FIFO as it is commonly used in real world.<br/>
 #### What is a TPU? -

-TPU stands for "Tensor Processing Unit" and Systolic Array is heart of TPU.
+TPU stands for "Tensor Processing Unit" and systolic array is heart of TPU.
 #### Image of TPU-

 ![](https://github.com/MANISHBMK10/FIFO/blob/main/ASYNC_FIFO_TPU_C.png)
-**Multiply and Accumulate(MAC)** units are the base of systolic array.
+**Multiply and Accumulate (MAC)** units are the base of systolic array.
 I've implemented 16 MAC units to form a systolic array for 4*4 matrix mutliplication.<br/>
 The input values gets loaded into feature memory and weight memory. <br/>
 #### Image of MAC -

 ![](https://github.com/MANISHBMK10/FIFO/blob/main/MAC.png)
 The 8-bit values are loaded into column-wise asynchronous FIFOs from the weight memory and feature memory, as the memory clock domain differs from the systolic array clock domain.
 FIFOs are responsible for loading data into the systolic array.

 As the values are loaded and multiplied within the MAC units, they are then passed down to other MAC units.
-The Carryin values are 24-bits for top MACUnits. <br/>
+The Carry-in values are 24-bits for top MAC units. <br/>

 After the multiplication process, the values undergo quantization, converting 24-bit values to 8-bit values.
 Following quantization, the values pass through an activation unit, where the output value is checked against a threshold.<br/>